spojit-flow/spojit-docs/docs/user-guide/services/array-service.md

 ___
 ### Filter By

-Filter By will remove items from an array if they match a given set of criteria.
+Filter By will remove items from an array if they don't match a given set of criteria.

 | Option | Description | Default | Required |
 | ----------- | ----------- | ----------- | ----------- |